StrayDogSyn/Lead-By-Example/public/README.md

 ## Current Status

-✅ `site.webmanifest` - Created
+✅ `site.webmanifest` - Created with proper configuration
 ✅ `robots.txt` - Created
+✅ `icon-placeholder.svg` - Temporary SVG placeholder created
-⚠️  Icon files - Need to be added (currently returning 404)
+⚠️ Icon files - Need to be replaced with professional designs

+## Temporary Solution

+A temporary SVG placeholder (`icon-placeholder.svg`) has been created with:
+- Organization initials "LBE"
+- Brand colors (#01514C background, #FFD700 text)
+- 512x512 size

+**Next Steps:**
+1. Design professional icons using the brand guidelines above
+2. Generate all required sizes using a favicon generator
+3. Replace placeholder files with final designs

 Add your icon files to this directory to complete the PWA setup.